knpuniversity/javascript/knpu/ep3-webpack/provide-plugin.md

 # ProvidePlugin & Global Vars

 Delete the `window.jQuery` line.
 Instead, go to `webpack.js.org`.
-This time, skip straight to the Documentation, Plugins, then find the [ProvidePlugin](https://webpack.js.org/plugins/provide-plugin/).
+This time, skip straight to the Documentation, Plugins, then find the [ProvidePlugin][provide_plugin].
 This plugin is *crazy* cool: it's both *massively* useful and shows off the power of the dark side...
 I mean Webpack.